vwolfley/tools-collection-project/docs/Final_Project_Proposal.md

 ## How would a frontend be able to manage authentication state based on the data you provide?

+To manage authentication state, the frontend will provide users with an interface to log in using their username and password.
+Upon successful authentication, a token will be issued and stored in local storage.
+The frontend will use this token to manage authentication state, ensuring users remain logged in while their session is valid.

 ## What pieces of data in your app will need to be secured?

+The application will handle user data, including:
+•	Personal information (name, email, authentication credentials)
+•	Tool ownership records (personal tool list, tool set details)
+•	User-generated data (tools marked as lost, stolen, or borrowed) Since this data is personal and sensitive, it should be protected from unauthorized access, leaks, and manipulation.

-How will you demonstrate web security principles in the development of this app?
+## How will you demonstrate web security principles in the development of this app?

+By utilizing these following principles, the app will ensure data integrity, user privacy, and protection against common security threats.
+•	Implement OAuth 2.0 for secure user authentication, ensuring only authorized users access their tool data.
+•	Hash passwords with bcrypt before storing them in the database.
+•	Use HTTPS (TLS/SSL) to encrypt data in transit.
+•	Use JWT (JSON Web Tokens) or OAuth tokens for session management.

 ## What file structure and program architecture will you use for this project (how will you organize your node project)?
 Why?
+For this project, we will use a MVC (Model-View-Controller) architecture to keep concerns separated and the codebase modular.
+The file structure will be organized as follows:

 ```
   ├── node_modules